readbeard/ImageLearning-old/README.md

 the confidence value of that particular term.
 This value is a number in the [0,1] interval, that represents the accuracy of the word detection in the image.
-Informally, for example, for a picture in which the "Coliseum" entity is detected, confidence represents the confidence that there is a tower in the query image.
+Informally, for example, for a picture in which the "Coliseum" entity is detected, confidence represents the confidence that there is a amphitheater in the query image.

 ##Technologies used
 ImageLearning exploits distributed services given by Google and Microsoft.